Event system introduction¶

 for ev in events: ....

-Another useful feature of the event system is that a handler can connect to multiple events at once:
+Another useful feature of this system is that a handler can connect to multiple events at once:

 class MyObject(event.HasEvents): @event.connect('foo', 'bar') def handle_foo_and_bar(self, *events): print(events)